When he first heard about Nebraska’s new motorcycle helmet law, 20-year-old Cole Bottger looked forward to riding his motorcycle without a helme...

 Madonna accepts patients with a wide variety of funding, including Medicare, Nebraska Medicaid, commercial insurances such as Blue Cross and Blue Shield, worker’s compensation, and will consider out-of-state Medicaid and non-funded patients on a case-by-case basis.

 Environment: Madonna’s environment is designed and specialized for the brain injury populations.
 Patients with a recent brain injury may go through an agitated and restless stage in their recovery.
 Madonna has the capacity to lock sections of the brain injury rehabilitation unit to provide better security for patients as they emerge from coma and go through this stage of recovery.
 Madonna also provides one-on-one supervision and video monitoring as needed for patient safety.
-Adolescents and children 18 years or younger are admitted to Children’s Rehabilitation Unit.
+Adolescents and children 18 years or younger are admitted to The Alexis Verzal Children’s Rehabilitation Unit.
 These children are provided rehabilitation in a dedicated, secure area designed specifically for children and adolescents.

 Therapy can also be provided in a community setting.
 Therapists integrate functional activities in these areas to prepare patients for real-life activities in their home community.

-Community Re-entry: Rehabilitation does not stop when the patient gains basic skills of self-care and mobility.
+Community Re-Entry: Rehabilitation does not stop when the patient gains basic skills of self-care and mobility.
 Participation in community activities is also an important part of the recovery process and is integrated into therapy sessions.
 Recreational therapy provides a variety of adaptive sports and recreational outings to help patients and families recognize that they can still participate in enjoyable activities.
 Patients may also work on specific goals related to return to driving, school re-entry, or visit with a vocational rehabilitation counselor about work re-entry.

-Mild Traumatic Brain Injury Clinic: Some individuals who have sustained brain injuries are not initially recognized or treated because they are mild.
+Mild Traumatic Brain Injury: Some individuals who have sustained brain injuries are not initially recognized or treated because they are mild.
 Often the need for treatment may not be identified until months after the incident, when academic, vocational, personal or family adjustment difficulties arise.
 Madonna is regionally known for its Mild Traumatic Brain Injury services — a comprehensive two-day assessment focusing on medical, physical, cognitive (thinking) and emotional aspects of mild traumatic brain injury.
 Patients may then receive treatment at Madonna based on the results of the assessment or treatment may be obtained in their local area if appropriate.

 Dr. LaHolt graduated with a Doctor of Medicine degree from the University of Nebraska College of Medicine.
 After an internship in Family Medicine at the University of Nebraska Medical Center, he completed the physical medicine and rehabilitation residency program at the University of Missouri-Columbia and served as chief resident during his final year.
 He is board certified in the subspecialty of Brain Injury Medicine.
 He is also board certified by the American Board of Independent Medical Examiners.